-For more information about the symptoms of pancreatic neuroendocrine tumors, contact Patient Services and ask for the fact sheet Symptoms Specific to Pancreatic Neuroendocrine Tumors (pNETs).
+For more information about the symptoms of pancreatic neuroendocrine tumors, contact PanCAN Patient Services and ask for the Pancreatic Neuroendocrine Tumors (PNFTs): A Guide to Understanding a Complex Disease booklet.

 DIAGNOSIS AND STAGING

 Diagnosing pancreatic cancer can be difficult for several reasons.
 First, the pancreas is located deep in the abdomen between the stomach and the back, so it is difficult for a doctor to see or feel the tumor during a physical exam.
 Additionally, the symptoms of pancreatic cancer are not always obvious and usually develop gradually.
 If a person has symptoms that suggest pancreatic cancer, a variety of tests may be performed to make an accurate diagnosis.
 However, there is no standard diagnostic test for pancreatic cancer, which further complicates the diagnosing process.